AstroImagery.

 What is Astrophotography?

-The Many Types of astrophotography
+The Many Types of Astrophotography

-There are different forms of this branch of photography which we will consider in this article.
 Which one you chose depends on what interests you the most about our inspiring universe.

 Deep Sky Astrophotography